This page provides considerations and suggestions to make common course elements more inclusive for your instruction.

 Welcome your class on the first day through conversation and a typical overview of the syllabus.
 We recommend providing a similar statement as below to encourage the students to feel comfortable in your class.

-Note: Preferred pronouns aren’t just for in class conversation.
+Note: Pronouns aren’t just for in-class conversation.
 APA accepts “they” not just he/she details the use of pronouns in academic writing.

 - Bias and Equity – Include recommended language on Reporting Educational Equity Concerns through the Report Bias Website.

 Whether in class or as an online discussion, students are often prompted to share about themselves.
 Below, in Appendix A, are some suggested prompts for students that are professional and broadly inclusive:

 Many courses require group collaborations such as in class activities or term projects.
 Consider students who might feel excluded or isolated.
 How might they feel being placed in a particular group?
 They might feel isolated by such things as gender, race, socioeconomic status, or sexuality.
 Students who are not native English speakers may struggle with connecting to others in the course.
 Things like idioms, homophones, phonemes and even parts of speech can be a conflict for a non-native speaker.
 When helping groups to form, it’s useful to consider:

 - Will you be selecting the members for each group or will you allow the groups to occur organically?

 - Encourage group communication among students.
 While it may have been brought up in the introduction discussion, there is benefit to the group members to spend more time getting to know each other.
 Consider the following prompts as conversation starters: